MehrshadTavana/Machine-Learning-Challenge-2023/README.md

 # Machine-Learning-Challenge-2023
-This repository is for machine learning challenge that hold by computer engineering department of Sharif University of Technology.
+This repository is for machine learning challenge that hold by computer engineering department of Sharif University of Technology in Tehran.